 Tips for Searching Employment

 HRDC Job Bank (also known as Job Bank or HRDC) connects job seekers to Canadian job openings.
-As of May 2016, the site contains 94, 152 job listings.
-In addition, users can upload and manage their resume, create email job alerts and match their profile to employer job postings.
+As of January 2019, the site contains over 70,000 job listings.
+In addition to searching for available jobs, users can upload and manage their resume, create email job alerts, and match their profile to employer job postings.
 You can also get information on job market trends around the country and across industry sectors.

 Job Trend Information

 This section offers employment statistics in Canada to help job seekers understand where the opportunities (short, medium and long-term) might be in a local community and around the country.
 For instance, the 2015 Job Vacancy and Wage Survey found that there were 401,000 job openings in Canada in the third quarter of that year and the job vacancy rate was 2.6%.
 You can also read results on job vacancies by occupation, hourly wage, full- and part-time status and by type of position.
 Surveys are available for Alberta, British Columbia, Manitoba, Newfoundland, New Brunswick and Labrador, Nova Scotia, Northwest Territories, Ontario, Prince Edward Island, Quebec, Saskatchewan, and Yukon.

 Register online to use HRDC tools like Job Alert, Job Match, and Resume Builder.